HermanFassett/shurli/README.md

-# brainboost
+# shurli
+An api to shorten URLs
-An app to vote and shape ideas by Herman Fassett
+by Herman Fassett